exercism/rust/concepts/references/about.md

 # About

-A [reference][reference] is a pointer: an address in memory where a value is stored.

 To understand references it is necessary to understand ownership.
 Every value has a single owner, which is in a scope.
 When the scope is exited, the value is dropped.
 For example: